corneliouzbett/corneliouzbett/README.md

 I'm Kipchumba Bett, a Software Engineer at Mekom.

-Let's collaborate and do amazing things.
+Let's collaborate to do amazing things.

 ## 🌐 Let's connect